Osprey with "Flight" Graphic

 Specs: 132cm Length, Width Profile 160-112-145, Radius 7.2m, Camber 0mm, Rocker: Tip 8mm for 300mm, Tail 5mm for 170mm

 The Osprey design was developed in the Spring of 2014.
 The goal with this design was to make a board that had the size, float and competence of the Spruce Sherpa but was quicker and easier to turn.
 We developed a fleet of prototypes for the 2014.15 season and those proved to be well-liked by all the testers.
 Prototypes were also tried by a number of the Shredfest attendees in February 2015 and the feedback we got encouraged us to put the board into production.
-This is the fourth season for the "Flight" graphic from designer Caleb Warner.
+The "Flight" graphic from designer Caleb Warner continues.
 Subtle colors that are easy to live with.

 While the Osprey is not quite as powerful a board as the Sherpa, with its full rocker it is very quick in turn initiation and has a more playful feel than the Sherpa.
 It is still a large board by skiboard standards, however it can be ridden comfortably by riders from 150 pounds and up.
 It excels in deep powder with its rocker at both tip and tail.
 Turns are effortless in those conditions.
 On ice, the flat center camber provides an exceptionally firm edge that is very smooth and free from chatter.